 Preferred Provider Organization (PPO) – Plan participants may seek care from an in-network provider or from an out-of-network physician or gatekeeper.
 Typically, the patient pays more for services from an out-of-network provider.

 Premium – The amount paid by an enrollee and/or employer to an insurance company/carrier of coverage.

 Preventive Care – Comprehensive care emphasizing priorities for prevention, early detection, and early treatment of conditions, generally including routine physical examination, immunization, and well person care.

 Primary Care – Basic or general health care, traditionally provided by family practice, pediatrics, and internal medicine.

 Primary Care Physician (PCP) – A physician the majority of whose practice is devoted to internal medicine, family/general practice, and pediatrics.

 Provider – A physician, hospital, group practice, nursing home, pharmacy, or any individual or group of individuals that provides a health care service.

-Referral – The recommendation by a physician and/or health plan for a covered person to recieve care from a different physician or facility.
+Referral – The recommendation by a physician and/or health plan for a covered person to receive care from a different physician or facility.